-Once tryouts are completed, the player draft is completed, and rosters take shape, it’s important to remember many parents and other volunteers are also their taking their first steps into coaching.
+Once tryouts are completed, the player draft is completed, and rosters take shape, it’s important to remember many parents and other volunteers are also taking their first steps into coaching.

 Dan Spring, a 2003 draftee of the Detroit Tigers, is also youth baseball instructor with more than 10 years of experience.
 He offered his list of 10 things that both rookie and veteran coaches should remember when working with youth athletes.